 Phone extension: (859) 858-3511, Ext.
 2118

-David began teaching at Asbury in 2010 after earning his Ph.D. from the University of Notre Dame.
-Areas of expertise and teaching interest include American religious history, Anabaptist and Mennonite history, twentieth-century American culture, global religion, and issues of war and peace.
+David began teaching at Asbury in 2010 after earning a Ph.D. in history from the University of Notre Dame.
+Areas of expertise and teaching interest include American religious history, Anabaptist and Mennonite history, twentieth-century American culture, global religion, Civil War memory, and issues of war and peace.

 His first book, Moral Minority: The Evangelical Left in an Age of Conservatism (2012, 2014), was published by the University of Pennsylvania Press.
 This first comprehensive history of the evangelical left, charts the rise, decline, and political legacy of a movement that stood for antiwar, civil rights, and anticonsumer principles, even as it stressed doctrinal and sexual fidelity.
 Moral Minority earned positive reviews from the New York Times, Journal of American History, Christian Century, Huffington Post, and Books & Culture.
 His second project, Facing West: American Evangelicals in an Age of World Christianity, will be published by Oxford University Press in 2020.

 - The United States before 1877